d2l-ai/d2l-en/chapter_computational-performance/hybridize.md

 :begin_tab:`mxnet`
 1. Add `x.asnumpy()` to the first line of the `hybrid_forward` function of the `HybridNet` class in this section.
 Execute the code and observe the errors you encounter.
 Why do they happen?
 1. What happens if we add control flow, i.e., the Python statements `if` and `for` in the `hybrid_forward` function?
+1. Review the models that interest you in the previous chapters.
+Can you improve their computational performance by reimplementing them?
 :end_tab:

+:begin_tab:`pytorch,tensorflow`
 1. Review the models that interest you in the previous chapters.
 Can you improve their computational performance by reimplementing them?
+:end_tab:

 :begin_tab:`mxnet`